 A REIG is a group of private investors who invest primarily in real estate by pooling money, knowledge, and/or time to acquire properties that generate income.
 The investment strategy used by the REIG will vary by group.
-They may use any number of typical real estate investing strategies like fix and flip, rehab and rent, commercial real estate, or holding or creating mortgages notes for a property.
+They may use any number of typical real estate investing strategies like fixing and flipping, rehabbing and renting, buying commercial real estate, or holding or creating mortgage notes for a property.

 How REIGs work

 Investing with a REIG is different from investing individually because money is pooled between investors, allowing you to receive shares or interest in a property or several properties without tying up as much cash or having to obtain your own financing.
 Additionally, the responsibility of the management of the property or investment portfolio is shared among the group.

 There could be a lead organizer who helps manage the asset, but in many ways, the sole responsibility of acquiring, managing, and disposing of the property is handled by the group, not an individual.

 A REIG is not a real estate investment trust (REIT) or crowdfunding real estate venture, although superficially, they may appear similar.
 They both invest the majority of pooled funds in real estate or real estate debt, earn income primarily from real estate, and distribute most of the income back to the parties involved.